LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-21-firefox-worry.md

 2. No vendor lock in
 3. High privacy, vendor can't see your data

-So there's my call to action to my fellow developers.
+So there's my call to action for my fellow developers.
 Make a minimally edited Chromium release that's full featured.
 Either:

 1. Get enough donations to offer free sync like Firefox does
 2. Offer integrated sync for a small fee (same concept as Obsidian Sync)